 Stories and storytelling is a handiwork designed to engage with the human mind.
 While data is its own form of poetry, in the first step mostly workable for computers and digital applications, to in the next step make them be able to assist you to simplify tasks in your everyday life and working life.
 Data is thereby for simplification and measuring, while storytelling can open new horizons for people and engage to improve and reach goals.
 This power can also be refined to work for the benefit of your organisation and your personal brand.
 In this spirit content marketing has been proven to be an effective way for business communication, but what differs the failures from the successes?

-Research from the Content Marketing Institute targeting the B2B-market shows that 89% of the responding businesses is using content marketing, where 63% are “very” or “extremely” committed to the method, but only 28% sees it as an “mature” marketing method.
+Research from the Content Marketing Institute targeting the B2B-market shows that 89% of the responding businesses are using content marketing, where 63% are “very” or “extremely” committed to the method, but only 28% sees it as a “mature” marketing method.
 Only 22% value their approach as “very” or “extremely” successful.
-The conclusion of the research is that the main difference of the successes and the failures is the presence of a documented content marketing strategy.
+The conclusion of the research is that the main difference between the successes and the failures is the presence of a documented content marketing strategy.
 61% of the successful content marketers had a documented strategy and 72% of the successful content marketers believe it is the content marketing strategy that is the engine of the success.

 You’ll find information about our content marketing services here and we’ll soon launch a new innovative service, stay tuned!